Homeschool Resources

 We use an eclectic curriculum designed to fit each student individually.
-We use a modified scope and sequence to help each homeschooler reach their goals.
-We use printed materials in combination with computer-based programs.
-Tutoring is conducted through lectures, discussions, projects, research, and writing.
-This hybrid homeschool pedagogy promotes subject mastery and community building, which allows our more advanced homeschoolers to tutor and assist their peers.
+We use a modified scope and sequence to help each student reach their goals through printed materials, hands-on projects, and some computer-based programs.
+Instruction is conducted through lectures, discussions, projects, research, and writing.
+This micro-school pedagogy promotes subject mastery and community building, which allows our more advanced students to assist their peers.

 At C.H.O.I.C.E.
-Preparatory Academy, we utilized heterogeneous grouping to organize the homeschoolers by abilities.
-The Guides use a blended learning approach that integrates hands-on learning with adaptive learning software to tutor in all subject areas.
-For core classes, we developed individualized homeschool resources for each student using Guides with degrees in education.
+Preparatory Academy, we utilized heterogeneous grouping to organize the students by abilities.
+The teacher guides use a blended learning approach that integrates hands-on learning with adaptive learning software to tutor in all subject areas.
+For core classes, we developed individualized resources for each student, which were taught by teacher guides who currently hold degrees in education.

 C.H.O.I.C.E.
-Preparatory Academy is a dedicated and challenging college–preparatory homeschool program, and
+Preparatory Academy is a dedicated and challenging college–preparatory micro-school, and

-Preparatory Academy, there are no single boxed homeschool resources, and every homeschooler learns individually and at
+Preparatory Academy, there are no single-boxed resources, and every student learns individually and at

 different rates.